 The ULT1-programme is based on new antibacterial compounds discovered in cultures of Gram-negative soil bacteria, which have shown potent effect against Staphylococcus aureus strains MRSA, MRSE, MSSE, MSSA and VRE and strains resistant to mupirocin, vancomycin, etc. (Bjerketorp et al, J. Nat.
 Prod., 2017, 80, 2997-3002).

-A deep knowledge in nucleoside chemistry and biochemistry has resulted in the ULT2-programme (Swedish patent granted October 11, 2018) containing several treatments active against a large number of multi-resistant Gram-negative and Gram-positive bacteria such as S. aureus, S. epidermis, Streptococcus pneumoniae, Micrococcus luteus, Bacillus anthracis, A. baumannii, E. coli, K. pneumoniae, K. oxytoca, Enterobacter cloacae, E. aerogenes, Serratia marcescens, P. aeruginosa, Proteus mirabilis, Salmonella typhimurium, Shigella sonnei, S. flexneri, Helicobacter pylori, Yersinia pestis and Haemophilus influenza.
-ULT2 treatments have given potent antibacterial effects in mice with peritonitis/sepsis and urinary tract E. coli infections, with no toxicity and at doses likely to be safe in humans.
-Further development is ongoing with the aim to reach clinical studies, targeting both Gram-negative and Gram-positive bacterial infections not responding to treatment with present antibiotics on the market.
+A deep knowledge in nucleoside chemistry and biochemistry has resulted in the ULT2-programme containing several treatments active against a large number of multi-resistant Gram-negative and Gram-positive bacteria such as A. baumannii, E. coli, K. pneumoniae, K. oxytoca, Enterobacter cloacae, E. aerogenes, Serratia marcescens, P. aeruginosa, Proteus mirabilis, Salmonella typhimurium, Shigella sonnei, S. flexneri, Helicobacter pylori, Yersinia pestis, Haemophilus influenza, S. aureus, S. epidermis, Streptococcus pneumoniae, Micrococcus luteus, and Bacillus anthracis (Table 2, click table to enlarge).